 Article 4 Directions - Houses in Multiple Occupation

-Planning permission is not normally required to convert a dwelling (Use Class C3) into a small house in multiple occupation (HMO) (Use Class C4) provided that the property accommodates no more than six unrelated individuals.
-Such changes of use are normally ‘permitted development’.
-Changes of use to larger HMOs, accommodating 7 or more unrelated individuals normally requires planning permission.
+Planning permission is not usually required to convert a dwelling (Use Class C3) into a small HMO (Use Class C4) provided that the property accommodates no more than 6 unrelated individuals and such changes of use are normally permitted development.
+Planning permission is usually required for a change of use to a larger HMO accommodating 7 or more unrelated individuals.

-Local Planning Authorities can withdraw ‘permitted development rights’ through Article 4 of the Town and Country Planning (General Permitted Development) (England) Order 2015 (as amended).
-The effect of such a Direction is that planning permission is then needed for the withdrawn permitted development once the Direction comes into force.
+Through Article 4 of The Town and Country Planning (General Permitted Development) (England) Order 2015, the council can make a Direction to withdraw permitted development rights.
+This means that planning permission is then needed for development previously allowed under the withdrawn permitted development rights.

 Article 4 Directions in areas of Crewe